Ritsch1/Heart-Disease-Classifier/README.md

 `conda activate path/to/your/environment/folder`

-If succesfull, the base - prompt should change to your environment-path.
+If successfull, the base - prompt should change to your environment-path.

 4. Then you can run `jupyter notebook` from within the anaconda prompt which should open a jupyter dashboard in your default-browser.